diist/docker-compose-training/README.md

   - What's the exit code?

 - Why is this useful for continuous integration?
-- The default command is already `python test.py`
+- Change the default command to `python test.py`
   - Try `docker-compose up`